djellaba enfant

 And it was the custom of the inhabitants of Fez to present the Moroccan caftans with the emblem of the bride in the Wattsian era, which Moroccans still want to preserve.
 Historian Ibrahim Harkat states: "It is customary for three to show up. caftans, three dresses, several shirts, a sherbella (Moroccan sandal) and decorative bedspreads and pillows, eight mattresses and four embroidered pillows placed next to the trays, as well as a rug, three bedspreads and other things.
 The woman's apparatus incurred exorbitant expenses for the average man that would soon impoverish him, but the bride's father would bear it exponentially.
 This indicates how much Moroccan caftan is linked to Moroccan culture.

-In the Saadian era in Morocco, this dress will be known for the first time under the name of "Al - Mansuriya" in connection with the Moroccan sultan Al-Mansur Al-Dhahabi , who made especially for him in Fez, a piece of this dress and attributed to his name of thick dress and the meta is a transparent Moroccan caftan.
+In the Saadian era in Morocco, this dress will be known for the first time under the name of "Al - Mansuriya" in connection with the Moroccan sultan Al-Mansur Al-Dhahabi , who made especially for him in Fez, a piece of this dress and attributed to his name of a thick dress and the meta is a transparent Moroccan caftan.
 The historian Ahmed bin Khaled Al-Nasiri says in his book "The investigation of the news of the countries of the Far Maghreb".
 "The garment called Al-Mansuriyah, which is a piece of file, was not used before him, and it was the first to be invented and added to it, which is why it was said Al-Mansuriyyah.
 As historian Ibrahim Harkat mentioned in Sultan Saadi's robe:《Al-Mansur adopted a special robe, in which he inserted the caftan and Al-Mansuriyyah attributed to him, and he was the first to use Al-Mansuriyyah in his clothes, and this robe was adopted by kings and jurists after him.

 The kings and sultans of the Alawite state took care of their appearance and elegance, so the caftan was part of their clothes intended to appear on occasions and festivals that took place in the palace.
 The historian